Determinantal Sieving: Speeding-up Dynamic Programming

 We solve \textsc{Undirected Eulerian Deletion} as follows.
 Assume that there is no solution of size at most $k - 1$.
-To find a solution of size exactly $k$, let $P_k(X)$ be the degree-$k$ part of the polynomial $P(X)$ defined in Lemma~\ref{lemma:undirected-eulerian}.
-Note that $P_k(X)$ can be evaluated via polynomial interpolation.
-We use the basis sieving algorithm (Theorem~\ref{theorem:sieve-basis}) over the cographic matroid $M_k$ of rank $k$.
+To find a solution of size exactly $k$, let $P_k(X,Y)$ be the part of $P(X,Y)$ that has degree $k$ in $X$, where $P(X,Y)$ is the polynomial defined in Lemma~\ref{lemma:undirected-eulerian}.
+Note that $P_k(X,Y)$ can be evaluated via polynomial interpolation.

+We use the basis sieving algorithm (Theorem~\ref{theorem:sieve-basis}) over the cographic matroid $M_k$ truncated to rank~$k$.
 Note that a multilinear term corresponding to a semi-minimal $T$-join vanishes during the sieving step, since we assumed that there is no solution of size $k - 1$ or smaller.
 Thus, we sieve for minimal $T$-join $S$ such that $S$ is a basis for $M_k$, i.e., $G \setminus S$ is connected.
-By iterating over all values of $k$, we can find a minimum solution (or decide that no solution of size $k$ or smaller exists) in time $O^*(2^k)$.
+By iterating over all values up to $k$, we can find a minimum solution (or decide that no solution of size $k$ or smaller exists) in time $O^*(2^k)$.

 \begin{theorem} \textsc{Undirected Eulerian Deletion} can be solved in $O^*(2^{k})$ time. \end{theorem}